 - Difficulty in performing everyday tasks

-These negative experiences complicate the recovery process because they affect an individual’s energy, emotions, and motivation.
-These signs must be noted early enough so that the proper treatment can be administered.
+These negative experiences complicate the recovery process because they affect the energy, emotions, and motivation of patients with schizophrenia.
+You must note these signs early enough so that the proper treatment can occur.

 Diagnosis of Schizophrenia After Drug Use